-The program would include three groups of coursework, a business and management core, general education, and a technological specialty.
+Depending on the students' choice of the technical elective track, the program would include three groups of coursework, a business and management core, general education, and a technical specialization.
 The business and management core provides a foundation in the variety of skill areas that support a successful business.
+The technical specializations as outlined below leverage courses from the Computer Technology, Electronics Engineering Technology, and Mechanical Engineering Technology programs.
+Should students wish to select courses from other technical departments, they should meet with the program coordinator to seek approval.